frassom/ini-editor/README.md

 This project uses the GoogleTest framework.
 It is required to have the GTest library installed on your system to run tests as it uses the CMake command `find_package()` to find it.

+## Note

+This is a university project made for an exam.